NatronGitHub/Natron/Documentation/source/devel/PythonReference/NatronEngine/ChoiceParam.rst

 Set the default *value* for this parameter.

-.. method:: NatronEngine.ChoiceParam.setDefaultValue(label)
+.. method:: NatronEngine.ChoiceParam.setDefaultValue(ID)

-    :param label: :class:`str<Natron.std::string>`
+    :param label: :class:`str<PySide.QtCore.QString>`

-Set the default value from the *label* for this parameter.
-The *label* must match an existing option.
+Set the default value from the *ID* for this parameter.
+The *ID* must match an existing optionID.
 Strings will be compared without case sensitivity.
 If not found, nothing happens.